PGarn/PowDevLif/paper/paper.md

 # Disclaimer

 The library was developed as part of a collaborative thesis between SATIE and Mitsubishi Electric Research Centre Europe.
-It is important to note that this library is independent and distinct from any Mitsubishi Electric product.
+This library is independent and distinct from any Mitsubishi Electric product.
 Users of the library must acknowledge that it is provided "as is" and without warranty of any kind.

 # References